 The project will provide state-of-the-art classrooms and learning spaces that make use of the latest technology to enhance the learning experience for the next generation of students.
+Flexible learning spaces at Mainsbridge SSP include quiet zones designed with consideration for children with specific needs.

 Furthermore, the contemporary and sustainable facilities provide an outstanding working environment for school staff.